 - 【Professional Function Design】This 60w 110v pencil-type soldering iron features adjustable temperatures(392 ℉-842 ℉/200-450 ℃) and thermostatic setting.
 In addition, our soldering iron with…

 - 【Heats Up Quickly & Heat Dissipation Efficiently 】Our soldering iron adopts the advanced ceramic heating core to heat up to reach the desired temperature within 15 secs.
 Four ventilation holes on…

-- 【Must-Have Soldering Iron Kit】Kit Includes soldering iron, simple stand, conventional sponge, 5pcs interchangeable iron tips, fine 0.6mm solder wire, no-clean solder rosin flux paste.
+- 【Must-Have Soldering Iron Kit】Kit Includes soldering iron, simple stand, conventional sponge, 5pcs interchangeable solder tips, fine 0.6mm solder wire, no-clean solder rosin flux paste.
 It has all…

 1 x Temperature Adjustable Solder Iron: It has an ON/OFF switch and the controls are on the handle.

 1 x Desoldering Pump (“Solder Sucker”)

 1 x Tube of Solder Wire : Should be enough to solder two 60 percent keyboards, given that you have minimal waste.

 1 x Soldering Iron Stand with a handy sponge to remove excess melted solder from the tip